(1) This section and s. 641.31098 may be cited as the “Steven A. Geller Autism Coverage Act.” (2) As used in this section, the term:

 (a) Well-baby and well-child screening for diagnosing the presence of autism spectrum disorder.

-(b) Treatment of autism spectrum disorder through speech therapy, occupational therapy, physical therapy, and applied behavior analysis.
+(b) Treatment of autism spectrum disorder and Down syndrome through speech therapy, occupational therapy, physical therapy, and applied behavior analysis.
 Applied behavior analysis services shall be provided by an individual certified pursuant to s.
 393.17 or an individual licensed under chapter 490 or chapter 491.
 (4) The coverage required pursuant to subsection (3) is subject to the following requirements:

 (a) Coverage shall be limited to treatment that is prescribed by the insured’s treating physician in accordance with a treatment plan.